-Sexually transmitted diseases 100 mg twice daily for 7 days is recommended in the following infections: ; uncomplicated urethral, endocervical or rectal infection caused by Chlamydia trachomatis; non-gonococcal urethritis caused by Ureaplasma urealyticum.
+Sexually transmitted diseases 100 mg twice daily for 7 days is recommended in the following infections: uncomplicated urethral, endocervical or rectal infection caused by Chlamydia trachomatis, non-gonococcal urethritis caused by Ureaplasma urealyticum.

-Uncomplicated gonococcal infections (except anorectal infections in men): Doxycycline 100mg twice daily for 7 days together with intramuscular ceftriaxone.
+Uncomplicated gonococcal infections (except anorectal infections in men) Doxycycline 100 mg twice daily for 7 days together with intramuscular ceftriaxone.

-Acute epididymo-orchitis caused by Chlamydia trachomatis or Neisseria gonorrhoea Doxycycline Bluefish 100 mg twice daily for 10 days together with intramuscular ceftriaxone.
+Acute epididymo-orchitis caused by Chlamydia trachomatis or Neisseria gonorrhoea Doxycycline 100 mg twice daily for 10 days together with intramuscular ceftriaxone.

-Primary and secondary syphilis Non-pregnant penicillin allergic patients who have primary or secondary syphilis can be treated with the following regimen: Doxycycline Bluefish 100mg orally twice daily for two weeks as an alternative to penicillin therapy.
+Primary and secondary syphilis Non-pregnant penicillin-allergic patients who have primary or secondary syphilis can be treated with the following regimen: doxycycline 100 mg orally twice daily for two weeks, as an alternative to penicillin therapy.

-Louse and tick-borne relapsing fevers and louse borne typhus A single dose of 100 or 200 mg according to severity.
+Louse and tick-borne relapsing fevers and louse borne typhus A single dose of 100 to 200 mg according to severity.